CKB AI

 Development Workflow

 AI performs best when it can verify its own work.
-The CKB AI RPC and Tools servers enable AI to check transactions and state directly.
+The CKB AI server enables AI to check transactions and state directly.
 Playwright allows AI to test frontend behavior across resolutions, but AI often misses visual problems like crowded layouts or cut-off text unless you specifically instruct it to look for them.

 Test-driven development works well when feasible.
 AI can generate tests, but tends to miss edge cases; review test coverage yourself.
 Throughout development, monitor AI's progress and prevent it from taking shortcuts that compromise the design.